-School is dismissed at 3:55 p.m.
-Halls should be cleared within 10 minutes after the bell has rung (4:02).
+School is dismissed at 3:10 p.m.
+Halls should be cleared within 10 minutes after the bell has rung (3:22).

 - a.
 All bus students should be at the bus loading area or in a classroom. - b.
-All students attending an "After School Program" should be in the designated area. - c.
+All students attending an "After School Program" should be in the designated area.

+- c.
 All students attending detention should be in the appropriate room. - d.
-All students attending other after school activities should be in the appropriate room or area. - e.
-Car riders must be picked up no later than 4:30 pm.
+All students attending other after-school activities should be in the appropriate room or area. - e.
+Car riders must be picked up no later than 3:40 p.m.